gboisse/gboisse.github.io/content/posts/02-revision/index.md

 </div>

 As the demo loaded and started playing, the audio sounded pretty broken and glitchy, crap, not much to be done now...
-Thankfully, the issue cleared out after a few seconds and no further problem occurred, phew.
+Thankfully, the issue cleared up after a few seconds and no further problem occurred, phew.

 And we ended up 4th!
 Just short of the podium...